Thomas Lovell (died 1567)

 Sir Thomas Lovell (by 1528 – 23 March 1567) was an English politician.

 He was the firstborn son of Sir Francis Lovell of Barton Bendish and East Harling, Norfolk, by Anne, daughter of George Ashby of Hertfordshire.
-He was elected a Member (MP) of the Parliament of England for Midhurst in October 1553.
-His sister Dorothy was married to Thomas Vernon (MP).
+He was elected a Member of the Parliament of England for Midhurst in October 1553.
+His sister Dorothy was married to Thomas Vernon, also a Member of Parliament.